 Shareholders seek BHP moratorium on Australian cultural site damage

-In a separate resolution, the ACCR called for BHP to review the work of its industry associations in connection with economic stimulus measures in response to the novel coronavirus, and how that relates to its commitments on the Paris climate accord.
+In a separate resolution, the ACCR called for BHP to review the work of its industry associations in connection with economic stimulus measures in response to the novel coronavirus, and how that relates to their Paris climate accord commitments.
 The New South Wales Minerals Council in July called for the state government to fast-track approval of 21 new or expanded coal mining projects.

 - READ MORE ON: